kozmo2k4/raspipc/README.md

-# rasIPC.tv - RASPberry powered IPCamera to TV
+# RASPberry powered IPCamera to TV
 ## About
 Pronounced: Ras - Pip - See - Tee - Vee